-- The review of the adequacy of the Internal Control and Risk Management systems and the compliance with rules and regulations monitoring process. - The review of the financial reporting process and satisfaction as to the integrity of the Bank's Financial Statements. - The External Auditors' selection, performance and independence. - The effectiveness and performance of the Internal Audit function and of the Compliance function.
+- the review of the adequacy of the Internal Control and Risk Management systems and the compliance with rules and regulations monitoring process - the review of the financial reporting process and satisfaction as to the integrity of the Bank's Financial Statements. - the External Auditors' selection, performance and independence - the effectiveness and performance of the Internal Audit function and of the Compliance function.

-D.3.1 The General Meeting upon proposal by the Board appoints the Audit Committee members, for a term of 3 years.
-The Audit Committee consists of at least three Directors all of whom should be non-executive and 75% of whom should be independent.
-The current Audit Committee consists of three non-executive Directors, two of whom are independent.
-The Chairman of the Audit Committee, an Independent Non-Executive Director, has extensive knowledge and experience in accounting and auditing issues.
+D.3.1 The General Meeting upon proposal by the Board appoints the Audit Committee members, for a term of three (3) years with the option to renew their appointment for five (5) more terms.
+The Audit Committee members should not exceed 40% (rounded in the nearest integer) of the total BoD members with a minimum of three (3) members.
+All its members should be Non-Executive, 75% of whom should be Independent.
+One (1) of the members should be the HFSF Representative.
+The Chairman of the Audit Committee, an Independent Non-Executive Director, has extensive knowledge and experience in accounting and auditing issues and should not serve as a Chairman to the Board's Risk Committee.